DaveFlater/DRD/README.md

 ![Worst case clipping (instantaneous 0-to-1 input volume transition).
 The x axis is time divided by attack ranging from 0 to 0.5.
 The y axis is decibels ranging from -60 to 40, against which scale both the floating volume and the gain applied are plotted.
 A thick red horizontal line at 0 dB indicates the maximum applicable gain.
 The floating volume enters nearly vertically from the bottom left corner and then curves sharply to the right, nearing -8 dB at the end of the x axis.
 The gain applied almost instantly shoots up to the maximum of 38 dB then decays rapidly till it crosses the 0 dB line just before x = 0.2.
 At the right side of the plot it is close to -7 dB.](WorstCase.svg)

-Of course, if the input to DRD is already out of range, the output can be worse yet, but such input does not cause DRD to fail.
-DRD will continue to reduce the gain until the −15 dB target is reached.
+Of course, if the input to DRD is already out of range, the excursion can be worse yet, but DRD will continue to reduce the gain until the −15 dB target is reached.

 ## Acknowledgments